Factory Audit

 A quality system audit specifically evaluates whether the factory has implemented a quality management system (QMS) consistent with ISO 9001 requirements.
 This audit examines the factory's quality policy, documented procedures, process controls, internal audit records, corrective action processes, management review practices, and continuous improvement mechanisms.
 While this audit does not result in ISO certification (which requires an accredited certification body), it provides a practical assessment of whether the factory's quality systems meet internationally recognized standards.

 A process audit focuses on specific manufacturing processes rather than the entire factory operation.
 This is useful when you are concerned about a particular production step — for example, the welding process on metal furniture, the dyeing process on textiles, or the SMT (surface mount technology) line on electronics PCBs.
 Process audits are typically requested when previous inspections have revealed recurring defects traceable to a specific manufacturing stage.
+For a full breakdown of scope, components and checklists, see our guide to the manufacturing process audit.

 A follow-up audit verifies that corrective actions identified in a previous audit have been implemented effectively.
 This is typically scheduled 3–6 months after the initial audit, allowing the factory enough time to make improvements while ensuring accountability.
 Follow-up audits focus specifically on the areas that were flagged as deficient, with a targeted assessment of whether the factory has addressed each finding.